 The government of Phoenix took it upon themselves to do something about it.
 They set up two programs to check on Sun City seniors and many others throughout Maricopa County.

-The Maricopa County Sheriff’s department, the Sun City Posse, and the Sun City West Posse teamed up with the R.U.O.K. and W.A.Y to make sure Sun City Seniors are safe.
+The Maricopa County Sheriff’s department, the Sun City Posse, and the Sun City West Posse teamed up with the R.U.O.K.program in Sun City and W.A.Y program in Sun City to make sure local Seniors are safe.

-R.U.O.K “Are You Okay?”
-Program for Sun City Seniors
+“Are You Okay?”
+RUOK Program in Sun City for Seniors

 The RUOK (Are You Okay) Program is a computer-based welfare check program.
 Citizens are able to receive phone calls from the Maricopa County Sherriff’s Office (MCSO) every day (at the citizen’s time of convenience) to check on their welfare.